bimalsharma07/XYZ-Bank-Automation-Playwright/README.md

 Note: This repository currently contains a classic Playwright + POM implementation.
 The following section documents Playwright MCP and the Planner / Generator / Healer agent pattern and gives concrete integration guidance so you can present and demonstrate these capabilities in your portfolio.

 1) What is Playwright MCP (concise)
-- MCP (Model/Management/Control Plane) here refers to an agent-enabled approach layered on top of Playwright where automated agents coordinate test planning, test generation, and runtime healing/repair.
-(This section explains the concept and how it’s applied; adapt the name to the vendor/implementation you use in interviews.)
+- MCP (Model Context Protocol) here refers to an agent-enabled approach layered on top of Playwright where automated agents coordinate test planning, test generation, and runtime healing/repair.

 2) The agent roles — overview
 - Planner